-Since Lee is set to direct the film, and Mark Protosevich has created the adapted version of it (20% of the new film is new material), the question is who will be starring in Min-sik Choi’s riveting lead role.
+Since Lee is set to direct the movie, and Mark Protosevich has created the adapted version of it (20% of the new film is new material), the question is who will be starring in Min-sick Choi’s riveting lead role.
 It’s been rumored to be Josh Brolin.
-If anyone is familiar to the arduous tasks presented before for Min-sik’s character “Dae-su,” I have to wonder just how much of the character has been modified?
+If anyone is familiar with the arduous tasks presented before for Min-sik’s character “Dae-su,” I have to wonder just how much of the character has been modified?
 Will there be a revamped “hammer” scene?
-Will viewers get to see that same hammer used during the jaw-clenching tooth removal scene?
+Will viewers get to see that same stick used during the jaw-clenching tooth removal scene?
 These are only a couple of the most poignant and memorable scenes in the original film.

-Will fans, dedicated to the original Oldboy film line up for the potentially ”softer” version of the film?
+Will fans, dedicated to the original Oldboy film line up for the potentially “softer” version of the movie?
 Only time will tell.
-Just be prepared for the elaborate trailers, “special scene footage,” and all the CGI enhanced montages that reveal themselves long before the film actually opens–a psychologically cunning effort by Hollywood, to lead the masses into the theaters.
+Just be prepared for the elaborate trailers, “special scene footage,” and all the CGI-enhanced montages that reveal themselves long before the film opens–a psychologically cunning effort by Hollywood, to lead the masses into the theaters.